Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Missing Details from sec:parameter_efficient

 \section{Missing Details from \pref{sec:parameter_efficient}}

-\subsection{Computationally Efficient Estimation of Reward Function (Eqn \eqref{eq:r_optimization})}
+\subsection{Computationally Efficient Estimation of Reward Function (Eqn. \ref{eq:r_optimization})}

-The convex set feasibility procedure of \citet{bertsimas2004solving} can also be used to estimate the parameters for the reward functions in \pref{eq:r_optimization} in \pref{alg:main}.
-Note that for any time \(t\) and horizon \(h \in [H]\), the objective in \pref{eq:theta_optimization} is the optimization problem
+The convex set feasibility procedure of \citet{bertsimas2004solving} can also be used to estimate the parameters for the reward functions in \Cref{eq:r_optimization} in \Cref{alg:main}.
+Note that for any time \(t\) and horizon \(h \in [H]\), the objective in \Cref{eq:theta_optimization} is the optimization problem

-In the following, we provide a computationally efficient procedure, based off on \pref{alg:optimization}, to approximately solve the above squared loss minimization problem given a linear optimization oracle over the feature space (\pref{ass:linear_oracle}).
-Note that since \(r_{i, h} \in [0, 1]\), the constraint on the point \(\omega\) implies that the objective value in \pref{eq:oracle5} is at most \(2\).
+In the following, we provide a computationally efficient procedure, based off on \Cref{alg:optimization}, to approximately solve the above squared loss minimization problem given a linear optimization oracle over the feature space (\Cref{ass:linear_oracle}).
+Note that since \(r_{i, h} \in [0, 1]\), the constraint on the point \(\omega\) implies that the objective value in \Cref{eq:oracle5} is at most \(2\).
 Thus, we can solve the above optimization problem upto precision \(\epsilon\), by iterating over the set \(\Delta \in \crl{0, \epsilon, 2\epsilon, \dots, 2 - \epsilon, 2}\) in order to solve the set feasibility problem